xiaosuhu/NIRSDataProcessing_CoreFunction_TemplatePipeline/README.md

 For detailed examples, refer to:
 - The example pipeline in this repository.
 - The **demo** folder in the **NIRS Toolbox**.

+## NIRS Data Quality Control
+1. Signal-to-noise-ratio (SNR)
+2. Oxy-deoxy anti (cross) correlation check
+   - Because deoxy is usually slower than oxy, thus a cross correlation with lags might be used
+3. Cardiac response in the signal (maybe able to use scalp coupling index to check)
+4. Motion artifact check
+   - Wavelet
+   - PCA
+   - Spline interpolation
+   - TDDR

 ## 📊 Analysis Workflow